jpstacker/solana-cluster-x/Readme.md

-Here’s a clean, non-technical README for your Anchor/Solana program.
-It focuses on concepts, user roles, and simple flows so anyone can understand how it works.

----

 ### _Cluster X_ — Community Access and Membership on Solana

 _`Cluster X`_ is a simple, on-chain system for managing access to “instances” (think rooms, clubs, projects, or events) with clear roles and time-based passes.
 It lets a manager run the system, invite trusted admins, and empower paid “captains” to create time-limited portfolio spaces that members can join.